 The chances are, you’ve heard a lot about breast cancer recently.
 October is Breast Cancer Awareness Month, designated to help to increase attention and support for early detection and treatment.

 What you may have heard less about, even with this awareness campaign, is secondary breast cancer.

 Unfortunately, 31 people a day in the UK – mainly women – die from the disease.
-The median survival for people diagnosed with secondary breast cancer is 2-3 years.
+Without new treatments, the median survival for people diagnosed with secondary breast cancer is 2-3 years.